Sharp Schauder Estimates for some Degenerate Kolmogorov Equations

 \end{PROP} The proof of the above proposition readily follows from Proposition 3.3 and Lemma 3.6 in \cite{dela:meno:10}.
-We now state some important density bounds for the linearized model. \begin{PROP}[Density of the linearized dynamics] Under \A{A}, we have that, for all $s\in (t,T]$ the random variable $\tilde \X_s^{(\tau,\bxi)} $ in \eqref{INTEGRATED_FLOW} admits a Gaussian density $\tilde p^{(\tau,\bxi)}(t,s,\x,\cdot) $ which writes for all $ \y \in \R^{nd}$:
+We now state some important density bounds for the linearized model. \begin{PROP}[Density of the linearized dynamics] Under \A{A}, we have that, for any $s\in (t,T]$ the random variable $\tilde \X_s^{(\tau,\bxi)} $ in \eqref{INTEGRATED_FLOW} admits a Gaussian density $\tilde p^{(\tau,\bxi)}(t,s,\x,\cdot) $ which writes for any $ \y \in \R^{nd}$: